 - Compact and usable by all types of people, including tall and heavy individuals

-- Has a Smith machine
+- It has a Smith machine.

 - Heavy-duty steel frame provides stability and durability even without anchoring